repobuddy/repobuddy/packages/jest/README.md

 I would recommend to use the build process and IDE to help you catching any type errors, while allowing the type to break while writing code and tests.

-The tigher feelback loop makes it much easier to work with.
+The tighter feelback loop makes it much easier to work with.

 This also avoid getting the bad habbit of marking things `any` along the way, just to silents the type checker.